708yamaguchi/pr2_fingertip_sensors/README.md

 - CubeIDE

+  - PFS-01

+    A main project of this repository.
+STM32 G491RE firmware for PR2 fingertip.

   - Nucleo_G491RE_DMA

-    Main project of this repository.
-Nucleo G491RE firmware for PR2 fingertip.
+    A project used in final verification of sensor behavior with Nucleo G491RE.
 All communication except ADC is implemented by DMA.

   - Nucleo_G491RE